AdvancedPhotonSource/GSAS-II/docs/source/packages.rst

 * conda: the conda package allows access to conda features from inside Python.
 It will be used increasingly by GSAS-II to self-install software.
-The conda package is installed by default in miniconda and anaconda but if you create an environment for GSAS-II (`conda create -n <env> package-list...`), it will not be added unless you request it specifically.
+The conda package is installed by default in miniconda and anaconda, but if you create an environment for GSAS-II (`conda create -n <env> package-list...`), it will not be added unless you request it specifically but is helpful to have to allow GSAS-II to install some codes.

-The following are conda package is used in GSAS-II but is not actually a Python package.
+The following conda package is used where possible in GSAS-II but provides a command-line tool rather than a Python package.

 * svn (or subversion): the GSAS-II code works much better when subversion is available to install and update the GSAS-II code.
-Technically it is optional, but is not easy to bypass.
-The Anaconda distribution once provided this, but does this no longer.
+Technically having subversion is optional, but not having it has a big impact on GSAS-II.
+The
+  Anaconda distribution once provided this, but does so no longer.
 With the conda-forge repository we now use, it is only available for Linux (where it really is not needed since it is easy to install there) and the package is called subversion.
+(There is a brain-dead Mac version.)
 For MacOS and Windows, the GSAS-II self-installer now provides binaries for the svn program.

 *Conda command*: